TV with Streaming Apps

 Hulu

 If I weren’t frugal by nature, then Hulu would be on my permanent list.
 They frequently have original or licensed movies on my watch list.
-Plus, they have a few TV series I like.
-However, I subscribe and cancel about two times a year to save money.
+Plus, they have several TV series I like.
+However, I subscribe and cancel around twice yearly to save money.

 Disney+